 The Connecticut Board of Regents for Higher Education is committed to the goal of achieving equal educational opportunity and full participation for people with disabilities in all of the colleges under its jurisdiction.
-To that end, a statement of policy is put forth to affirm our commitment to ensure that no qualified person be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity on any college campus under the jurisdiction of the Connecticut Board of Regents for Higher Education.
+To that end, a statement of policy is put forth to affirm our commitment to ensure that no qualified person be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity on any college campus under the jurisdiction.